ysfchn/DynamicComponents-AI2/README.md

         <td>
             Get all available properties of a component which can be set from Designer as list along with types.
             Can be used to learn the properties of any component.
-            Property values and names are joined with --- separator.
+            Property types and names are joined with --- separator.
         </td>
     </tr>
     <!-- LAST USED ID  -->